 Similarly, students who need additional challenge in their curriculum in order to meet their full potential will receive differentiation within the classroom and will have access to a variety of extension activities that let them further follow their curiosity and explore their academic passions.

-What tests will kids take?
+What tests do kids take?

 TESG will have significantly less standardized testing than most traditional public schools.
-We limit our standardized testing to the assessments required by North Carolina: K-3rd grade literacy tests, 3rd grade reading EOG pre-test, 3rd-8th grade math and reading EOGs, and 5th and 8th grade science EOGs.
+We limit our standardized testing to the assessments required by North Carolina: K-3rd grade literacy tests, 3rd grade reading BOG pre-test, 3rd-8th grade math and reading EOGs, and 5th and 8th grade science EOGs.

 At TESG we use a variety of methods for tracking student learning and communicating that growth to families.
 In addition to informal daily or weekly progress communications, we use “I Can” checklists, portfolios of student work, narrative evaluations, and project products and presentations to show families what their students are accomplishing.